mamun001/terraform_playground_mamun_rashid/terraform_code_examples_for_various_patterns/run_shell_commands_and_capture_output_in_terraform_output/README.md

 ### Delivers some magic
 #

-## WHY WOULD YOU NEED THIS ??
+##  USE CASES:
+###
+###  1. If you are running terraform code on a temporary container/Virtual Machine as part of a CICD pipeline and you need values from OS inside the terraform code
-###  What if you want to run a script and use the output from those to create other cloud resources via Terraform ?
+###  2. What if you want to run a script and use the output from those to create other cloud resources via Terraform ?
 Now you can do this!
-###
-###  Also, when you run provisioners (basically like user scripts for ec2) , this module will come in handy when you need to run scripts of the remote host.
+###  3. when you run provisioners (basically like user scripts for ec2) , this module will come in handy when you need to run scripts of the remote host.
 ###
 #